jgdigitaljedi/heatmap/README.md

  - slider to show and hide squares of different severity
  - reasonably responsive (still needs some work)
  - simple to plugin to project (just a directive controller and template)
+ - canvas version (still rough around the edges, but created morning of 10/25/16)

 ### Tech